 Rebecca completed her final graduate internship at Boston Children’s Hospital where she specialized in treating infants with Torticollis, children with developmental delays and worked with teens status post-concussion.
 She thoroughly enjoys working with kids of all ages in order to enhance the quality of life for both the child and the parents.
 Rebecca is enthusiastic about her career and clinical focus, and strives to provide patients with understanding and encouragement.
 In her free time, Rebecca enjoys playing soccer, cooking and traveling.

-Abigail Ristow, MS, CF-SLP, is completing her clinical fellowship for speech-language pathology at Kids Therapy Made Simple.
-She received a Master of Science in Communication Sciences and Disorders from the University of Wisconsin - Milwaukee, with a certificate in Assistive Technology and Accessible Design and received a Bachelor of Art in Economics and Spanish from the University of Wisconsin - Madison.
-Abigail worked as a graduate research assistant in the Augmentative and Alternative Communication (AAC) Lab at the University of Wisconsin - Milwaukee and assisted in the creation and validation of assessment protocols for individuals who use AAC in the following populations: autism, cerebral palsy, aphasia, and amyotrophic lateral sclerosis.
-Abigail became interested in working in pediatrics after working several years as a youth coach, swim instructor, piano teacher, and a paraprofessional working side by side with individuals with disabilities.
-She completed graduate internships at Children’s Hospital of Wisconsin and Milwaukee Public Schools where she worked as part of the Assistive Technology team for the school district.
+Abigail Ristow, MS, CCC-SLP, is a board certified speech-language pathologist, holding a Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
+She received a Master of Science in Communication Sciences and Disorders from the University of Wisconsin - Milwaukee with a certificate in Assistive Technology and Accessible Design and received a Bachelor of Art in Economics and Spanish from the University of Wisconsin - Madison.
+Abigail completed her clinical fellowship at Kids Therapy Made Simple and has completed several continuing education courses focusing on assessment and treatment of motor speech disorders, phonological disorders, orofacial myofunctional disorders, and feeding disorders in the pediatric population.
+Abigail became interested in working in pediatrics after working several years as a youth sports coach, swim instructor, piano teacher, and a paraprofessional working side by side with individuals with disabilities in the school setting.
+She completed graduate externships at Children’s Hospital of Wisconsin and Milwaukee Public Schools where she worked as part of the Assistive Technology team for the school district.
 Abigail is passionate about working with families to provide family-centered care and using assistive technology in her therapy to help all individuals access their full communication potential across multiple modalities.